kingdonb/cdcongitopscon2023-slides/slides.md

 # Why are we here?

 * Hope to gain:
   * Testability
   * Reusability
-* Type safety btw languages
+  * Type safety between languages
-* Capacity for polyglot teams
+* Capacity for polyglot teams to work together, benefit from specialization in many languages

 # How about we dive in?

 * I built some things in Wasm
   * Break misconceptions
   * Follow good examples
 * How are we going to use it?
-* Let's solve real problem now
+* Let's solve a real problem now

 # Problem to explore

-* GitHub Packages problem - DX Engineer solution
+* GitHub Packages problem - DX needs to know how many downloads over time
 * fluxcd/flagger/
   * [pkgs/container/flagger][]
-  * Need to know how many downloads for each package
+  * GitHub does not expose this value on any API afaict, so we scrape some HTML and parse it!

 [pkgs/container/flagger]: https://github.com/fluxcd/flagger/pkgs/container/flagger

 # I built some things

-* EKS cluster: Find on GitHub [kingdonb/eks-cluster][]
+* EKS cluster: Find on GitHub
+  [kingdonb/eks-cluster][]
   * with Flux bootstrap (eksctl+flux 2.0.0-rc.2)

 # I built some things

-* Blog service: GitHub [kingdonb/taking-bartholo][]
+* Blog service: GitHub
+  [kingdonb/taking-bartholo][]
 * GitOps via Helm Controller
 * Helm + Helmet library chart
-  * At this point I understood pain
+  * At this point I understood pain of running Wasm+Kubernetes (not pain from Ruby... yet)

 # I built some things

-* At this point I began to understand some things
+* I began to understand some things
   * Fermyon isn't using K8s or Helm
-  * This would be hard without Flux (used Flux OCI to ship content separately from runtime, novel!)
+  * This would be v. hard without Flux (used Flux OCI to ship content separately from runtime, a novel application of Flux's OCI Artifacts!)

 # I built more things

-* Kubernetes operator: [kingdonb/stats-tracker-ghcr][]
+* Kubernetes operator: GitHub [kingdonb/stats-tracker-ghcr][]
   * Fetch from URL (in Ruby)
   * Write to file, pass in fs context
   * Parse HTML (in rust)